develprr/metamatic-blog/_posts/2024-03-15-take-your-database-to-cosmic-levels.md

 No need to be a rocket scientist to take your database to Cosmos DB!
 As your final step after fastening the seat belts, read [this manual](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/quickstart-dotnet?tabs=azure-cli%2Cwindows) about how to start the rocket engine.
 When you are done, just push the button!
 See you up there! ![build-and-run-store-api]({{site.baseurl }}/assets/build-and-run-store-api.gif)

 Just kidding, it isn't *that* easy.
-This article's narration is only starting to approach a turning point.
+This article's narration is only starting to approach its turning point.
 We are coming to the question, why *exactly* would I want to configure a database *at all* in the first place?
 Let's get the big picture!

 ## Getting Down to Business

 To understand what we want to achieve with all this vanity under the sun, let's imagine that you are a start-up entrepreneur full of enthusiasm and you want to start selling food in your brand new online store.
-Ideally, you want to name your new company as Kalabaw Foods Ltd. After all, ~~ no steak tastes as good as a real kalabaw rib~~ no animal symbolizes diligence better than kalabaw.
+Ideally, you want to name your new company as Kalabaw Foods Ltd. After all, ~~no steak tastes as good as a real kalabaw rib~~ no animal symbolizes diligence better than kalabaw.

 So you need to have three main components in your business system: